 This is not bad English.
-It’s standard American English (which is why my husband and I invite readers of our website to “Write us”), and it was once standard British English too.
+It’s standard American English (which is why we invite readers of our website to “Write us”), and it was once standard British English too.
 Here’s the story.

 In a sentence like “Write me a poem” or “Write your mother a letter,” the preposition is understood and is properly omitted in both British and American English.
 In fact, people would never say “Write for me a poem” or “Write to your mother a letter.”